 From the installer’s point of view, these detailed requirements can seem burdensome.
 Installers might wonder why they are responsible for generating detailed engineering drawings when they are only there to install the equipment.
 The expectation is that the installer will provide:

-• Bills of material with all components specified.
+- Bill of materials with all components specified.

 The DOE expects these detailed submittals because they often do not pay for upfront engineering services to this level of detail.
 Instead, they rely on the contractor to provide this information as part of their submittal process.
 This approach can be particularly challenging for contractors who are used to working with simpler, less detailed submittals.